Mirroring: Trade on L1 // Play on L2/L3

 Layer 2 and portability.

-Mirroring brings portability here, enabling a multi chain experience where if the layer 2 had issues, we could easily continue on another chain.
+Mirroring brings portability here, enabling a multichain experience that protects against any hiccups a given L2 or L3 might encounter.
 If for some reason there was downtime, we could easily look up the Layer 1 for ownership properties and continue on another chain.

 Interoperability.

-Some major advantages of mirroring over other technologies like Bridging or even using L1 → L2 messaging is that you can work with any existing NFT, as long as it supports the ERC721Spec.
-This means our L2 games can use any existing NFT to play games, which can allow some pretty nice interoperability between different games.
+Some major advantages of mirroring over bridging or even using L1 → L2 messaging is that you can work with any existing NFT as long as it supports the ERC721Spec.
+This means our L3 games can use any existing NFT to play games, which can allow some pretty nice interoperability between different games.

 Additionally, because there are no changes needed on the L1 side, the L1 can be gas optimized for transfers.
 This means you can make your L1 contracts specific to your use case.
 In the case of minting the PirateNFTL1 again, we considered various contracts (ERC721, ERC721A, TinyERC721 and ERC721Enumerable) and landed on using ERC721 without enumerable, as it was the most gas efficient for our existing ownership distribution.